mpscao/GenAI-Hashtags/README.md

 For players in the llamallm_effect_last_neighbor.py file, they will be also asked to generate 5 effects they believe will be a result of the event described in the file.

+Attached with the llama folder contains 3 trials of the hashtag generation where players are asked for effects and 3 trials where players are not asked for effects.
+The coordination plot and color graph of chosen hashtags are shown for each trial as well.